Rejecting Social Darwinism

 He chose that.

 Jesus became poor so we could become rich in God.
 He was orphaned so we could become daughters and sons of God.
 He was brutally executed so we could live abundantly in his Kingdom.
 He was made invisible so we could be seen.
 He became weak so we could become strong.
 He became crippled in both feet…and in both hands also…so we could walk and not grow weary, so we could run and not grow faint.
+He became disabled so we could be enabled, and also empowered.

 If this isn’t enough to convince you that every person matters…